Counting the number of $m$-periodic $\mathcal{O}_{K}$-points of a discrete dynamical system with applications from arithmetic statistics, V: On the Number of Algebraic Number fields having Bounded Absolute Discriminant

 as a positive real number $X\to \infty$.
-To this end, motivated greatly by great work of Lemke Oliver-Thorne \cite{lem} on counting number fields and then applying [\cite{lem}, Theorem 1.2 (1)] to the function $N_{k}(X)$, we then obtain:
+So now, motivated (as in \cite{BK3}) by work of Lemke Oliver-Thorne \cite{lem} and then applying here the first part of their [\cite{lem}, Theorem 1.2] on the function $N_{\kappa}(X)$, we then obtain the following:

-\begin{cor} Assume Corollary \ref{7.1}, and let $N_{k}(X)$ be the number defined as in \textnormal{(\ref{N_{k}})}.
+\begin{cor} Assume Corollary \ref{7.1}, and let $N_{\kappa}(X)$ be the number defined as in \textnormal{(\ref{N_{k}})}.
 Then we have

 \end{cor}